niravShenoy/reinforcement-learning/README.md

 $ python train.py --args
 ```

 train_bc.py - This contains the LATEST CODE for running the PPO Algorithm.
 It Implements Behavioral Cloning to make the policy learn from expert demonstrations.
 It also has the code for validation

-train.py - Contains the code to read the data and run the policy on the environment and update the policy using Proximal Policy Optimization <br />
+train.py - Contains the code to read the data and run the policy on the environment and update the policy using Proximal Policy Optimization  <br/><br/>
-ppo.py - Neural Network having Actor and Critic heads with the Actor giving the output of the action and the critic estimating the value given the current state of the environment <br/>
+ppo.py - Neural Network having Actor and Critic heads with the Actor giving the output of the action and the critic estimating the value given the current state of the environment <br/><br/>
 env.py - Contains the code to implement the environment for the Gridworld

 ## Code Layout